aws-amplify/docs/docs/lib/auth/overview.md

 ---
-title: Overview
+title: Concepts
 description: Description
 ---

-Authentication is a process to validate **who you are** (abbreviated as *AuthN*).
+*Authentication* is a process to validate **who you are** (abbreviated as *AuthN*).
 The system which does this validation is referred to as an **Identity Provider** or **IdP**.
 This can be your own self-hosted IdP or a cloud service.
 Oftentimes, this IdP is a social provider such as Facebook, Google, or Amazon.

- Authorization is the process of validating **what you can access** (abbreviated as *AuthZ*).
+*Authorization* is the process of validating **what you can access** (abbreviated as *AuthZ*).
 This is sometimes done by looking at tokens with custom logic, predefined rules, or signed requests with policies.

 ## Authentication with AWS